Vinorelbine and cisplatin

-Vinorelbine and cisplatin (VP) are used to treat non-small cell lung cancer.
+Vinorelbine and cisplatin are used to treat non-small cell lung cancer (NSCLC).

-This treatment is sometimes known as NP chemotherapy.
-This stands for Navelbine® and platinum.
+This treatment is also known as VP or sometimes NP chemotherapy.
+The initials stand for the drugs used

-You will be given VP in the chemotherapy day unit or during a stay in hospital.
+You will be given vinorelbine and cisplatin in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.